Best Dog Car Seat Covers (Tested with 4 Dogs, Mud, and a Dead Fish Incident)

 This is whatâs in my car right now, and itâs been there for over a year.
 Itâs built like car upholstery, not like a tarp someone threw over the seat.
 You can feel the difference the second you touch it.

 The waterproofing test: Tank drools heavily in the car (anxiety).
 Luna shakes off lake water.
 Iâve spilled an entire water bowl.
 NOT A DROP reached the seat.
-I pulled the cover off after 6 months â leather was bone dry and pristine underneath.
+I pulled the cover off after 6 months, leather was bone dry and pristine underneath.
 If this cover had been in the car during the Dead Fish Incident, Iâd still have friends.
+4-dog durability report: Four sets of claws jumping in and out daily for 14 months.
+No tears, no fraying, no worn spots.
+The reinforced corners, which is where cheap covers ALWAYS fail, are still solid.

-"Tank's car anxiety drool is... substantial.
+"Tank's car anxiety drool is...
+Substantial.
 Like, 'did someone spill a glass of water?' substantial.
 The 4Knines handles it without breaking a sweat.
 Unlike Tank, who is literally sweating."

 â Tank's Dad